LubosRemplik/.tmux-local/README.md

 ### Basics

-- `<prefix> + :` enter command mode (even when using vi mode most of the time, after [strong suggestions](https://github.com/tmux-plugins/tmux-sensible#options), status-keys are set to emacs.
+- `<prefix> + :` enter command mode.
+Even when using vi mode most of the time, after [strong suggestions](https://github.com/tmux-plugins/tmux-sensible#options), status-keys are set to emacs.
 See `man tmux` emacs for more info
 - `tmux list-commands` list all supported commands
 - `<prefix> + r` reload configuration (configuration reloaded and plugins installed also on tmux start)